MattFalahe/Structure-Manager/README.md

 ## Credits

 **Author**: Matt Falahe
-**Version**: 1.0.2
+**Version**: 1.0.5
 **SeAT Compatibility**: 5.x

 Built for the EVE Online community.
 Special thanks to the SeAT development team and all contributors.

 ---

 *EVE Online and the EVE logo are the registered trademarks of CCP hf.
 All rights are reserved worldwide.
 All other trademarks are the property of their respective owners.
-EVE Online, the EVE logo, EVE and all associated logos and designs are the intellectual property of CCP hf.
+EVE Online, the EVE logo, EVE and all associated logos and designs are the intellectual property relating to these trademarks are likewise the intellectual property of CCP hf.
 All artwork, screenshots, characters, vehicles, storylines, world facts or other recognizable features of the intellectual property relating to these trademarks are likewise the intellectual property of CCP hf.*